andersonlemos83/api-ecommerce-checkout/README.md

 Currently, the following infrastructure modules have been implemented:

-- **Default Infrastructure Module**: Uses Oracle as the database and RabbitMQ as the messaging system.
+- **Default Infrastructure Module**: It uses Oracle as the database and RabbitMQ as the messaging system.
-- **Alternative Infrastructure Module**: Uses PostgreSQL as the database and Kafka as the messaging system.
+- **Alternative Infrastructure Module**: It uses PostgreSQL as the database and Kafka as the messaging system.

 <img src="./script/diagrams/architecture.png" alt="Architecture (Clean + Hexagonal)" width="70%" height="70%">